isenberg/cosmographia_comets/README.md

 # Building on Ubuntu 20.04 LTS

-As this source copy of Cosmographia is quite old you need to install QT4 from https://launchpad.net/~rock-core/+archive/ubuntu/qt4:
+As this source copy of Cosmographia is quite old, from 2015, you need to install QT4 from https://launchpad.net/~rock-core/+archive/ubuntu/qt4:

 ```
 mkdir qt4